OpenZeppelin/defender-serverless/README.md

   - defender-serverless
 ```

-This requires setting the `TEAM_API_KEY` and `TEAN_API_SECRET`, either in your environment variables or through a configuration file.
+This requires setting the `key` and `secret` under the `defender` property of the YAML file.
+We recommend using environment variables or a secure (gitignored) configuration file to retrieve these values.
 Modify the `serverless.yml` accordingly.

-Ensure the Defender Team API Keys are setup with all API capabilities.
+Ensure the Defender Team API Keys are setup with all appropriate API capabilities.

-The `stackName` is combined with the resource key to uniquely identify each resource.
-This allows you to deploy, remove and update various stacks within Defender.
+The `stackName` (e.g. mystack) is combined with the resource key (e.g. relayer-1) to uniquely identify each resource.
+This identifier is called the `stackResourceId` (e.g. mystack.relayer-1) and allows you to manage multiple deployments within the same Defender team.

-A caveat is when `ssot` is enabled, this will remove resources on your account that do not belong to the current stack.
+> A caveat is when `ssot` (single source of truth) is enabled, all resources on your account that do not belong to the current stack are removed upon deployment.

 ## Commands

 ### Deploy

 You can use `sls deploy` to deploy your current stack to Defender.

-The deploy takes in an optional `--stage` flag, which is defaulted to `dev`.
-Moreover, the `serverless.yml` contains a required `ssot` property, which stands for Single Source of Truth.
+The deploy takes in an optional `--stage` flag, which is defaulted to `dev` when installed from the template above.

+Moreover, the `serverless.yml` must contain a `ssot` property, which stands for Single Source of Truth.
-When enabled, this will use the resources defined in the template as the single source of truth, removing Defender resources which do not exist in the template, with the exception of Relayers (given these _could_ contain funds).
+When enabled, will use the resources defined in the template as the single source of truth, removing Defender resources which do not exist in the template, with the exception of Relayers (given these _could_ contain funds).

-:warning: This command _will_ create a log entry and _might_ create a `relayer-keys` folder in the `.defender` folder of the current working directory.
-The `.defender` folder _should_ be in the `.gitignore` file, as it could contain sensitive information, such as relayer keys and secrets.
+This command will append a log entry in the `.defender` folder of the current working directory.
+Additionally, if any new relayer keys are created, these will be stored as JSON objects in the `.defender/relayer-keys` folder.

+> When installed from the template, we ensure the `.defender` folder is ignored from any git commits.
+However, when installing directly, make sure to add this folder it your `.gitignore` file.

 ### Info